 Explore our top tips for UCAT Abstract Reasoning

-The purpose of Abstract Reasoning is to identify patterns even when there is lots of distracting and irrelevant information.
+The purpose of Abstract Reasoning (AR) is to identify patterns even when there is lots of distracting and irrelevant information.
 It’s testing your ability to create hypotheses and then change track if you find that this hypothesis leads to nothing.

-You’ll be given 2 boxes, Set A and Set B, each with 6 smaller boxes.
+You’ll be given two boxes, Set A and Set B, each with six smaller boxes.
 Each set has a specific pattern but both sets' patterns are connected in some way.
 For example, if Set A has all arrows pointing down, Set B may have all arrows pointing right.

-You’ll be given 5 test shapes and there are 3 answer options.
+You’ll be given five test shapes and there are three answer options.
 You’ll have to decide whether they belong in Set A, Set B or neither.

-You’ll see a sequence of patterns and 5 potential matches.
+You’ll see a sequence of patterns and five potential matches.
 You have to select the box which follows the pattern.

 You’ll have a statement that has been made using some shapes and then you’ll be asked to use the same pattern to complete a different statement.
-There are 5 answer options to this question.
+There are five answer options to this question.

 Time: 26 minutes

 Time per question: 22 seconds

-The purpose of Situational Judgement is to assess your ability to understand real-world scenarios and identify important factors and appropriate actions.
-An understanding of empathy is crucial (take our medical empathy test), as is knowing the difference between sympathy and empathy.
+The purpose of the Situational Judgement Test (SJT) is to assess your ability to understand real-world scenarios and identify important factors and appropriate actions.

 Multiple questions can share the same scenario.